finding-clients-through-funnels-as-a-freelancer

 Make connections in your neighborhood, learn about the issues they’re dealing with, and tailor a proposal on how your services may help.

-You never know when your local bar could want a new menu design or your dentist’s website may require improved SEO for a specific keyword for example like “Turkey teeth“.
+You never know when your local bar could want a new menu design or your dentist’s website may require improved SEO for a specific keyword for example “Turkey teeth“.

 Reaching out to local companies will expose you to far less competition (perhaps none) than chatting to potential clients online.